donejs/donejs/docs/guides/bitballs.md

 Once you've settled on an expressive service API, you need to make Model's that connect to it and handle associated data.
-And if you want any of the advanced behavior of [can-connect], you have to create a relational algebra that understands the service API.
+And if you want any of the advanced behavior of [can-connect](connect.canjs.com), you have to create a relational algebra that understands the service API.

 #### Connecting to a service

-Bitball's client Models are [can-connect supermodels].
+Bitball's client Models are [can-connect supermodels](https://connect.canjs.com/doc/can-connect%7Ccan%7Csuper-map.html).
 So a type and list type is defined:

 ```
 var Game = Map.extend({